kaede0e/lingonberry_genomics/2_popgen_demographic_history.md

-## Population structure and demographic history of lingonberry subspecies
+## Population genetics and demographic history of lingonberry subspecies
 Questions to address:
 * How do the two subspecies genomes differ?
 Are they different enough to be considered subspecies? (ssp. minus vs vitis-idaea)
 * How much are their genomes differentiated?